-Where The Suburbs Moved Left — And How It Swung Elections
+Where The Suburbs Moved Left — And How The Shift Swung Elections

 Loading...

-Continuing a trend over the last few elections, Democrats won the West.
+Continuing a trend over the past few elections, Democrats won the West.
 President Trump, undoubtedly, was a major reason why.
-Trump's approval rating was just 37 percent in the West, in the latest NPR/PBS NewsHour/Marist poll.
+Trump's approval rating was just 37 percent in the West, in the latest NPR/PBS NewsHour/Marist Poll.
 That was second only to the Northeast for lowest rating by region.

 And Democrats saw big gains because of it — picking up several seats, particularly in California.
 Democrats also continued the trend of turning Colorado blue, fueled by the Denver suburbs.

 The Midwest is turning into a true swing area.
 Trump was able to do well in places like Minnesota, for example.
-He only lost the state by less than 2 percentage points.
+He only lost the state by fewer than 2 percentage points.
 But the Twin Cities metro area turned bluer than in 2016.

 Chicago